If you like Terrateam, give us a star 🌟 on GitHub.

 Basic OIDC Configuration

-To use OIDC with Terrateam, you need to configure the oidc step type in workflows or hooks.
+To use OIDC with Terrateam, you need to configure the oidc step type in your configuration.
+A step type defines a specific action in your workflow, such as authentication, initialization, or execution of Terraform commands.

 Workflows Example